ashoklearns/relex/README.md

 Matrix-style test cases often share common steps but differ in a few variations.
 **RELEX** supports a **setup function** where shared steps run once, while test-specific steps are isolated in their respective test cases.
 This reduces duplication and improves maintainability.

+### 🧩 Function-Based Script Design
+Scripts in **RELEX** are created as **sets of reusable functions**.
+If two different Devices Under Test (DUTs) share similar functionality, the same script can be reused by simply creating DUT-specific function definitions.
+This approach makes it:
+- Easy to **organize** automation scripts
+- Simple to **reuse and extend** across multiple DUTs
+- Maintainable in the long run, reducing code duplication

 ### 📜 Transparent Logging
 Stay in control with **real-time console logs** and **detailed log files**.
 At the end of execution, a clear **summary report** highlights key results, saving you from manual log digging.